 How did Puck Wanderlust begin?

 Ranelle: In 2013, we were both struggling to find meaning and fulfilment in the fast paced nature of what we were doing working in the creative industry.
 Later that month, we visited Frieze art fair together.
-Seeing a game changing exhibition called ‘Old Jewelry’ by Kara Hamilton.
-She was creating pieces from old bits of jewelry to create something new and beautiful.
+Seeing a game changing exhibition called ‘Old Jewellery’ by Kara Hamilton.
+She was creating pieces from old bits of jewellery to create something new and beautiful.
 It was so inspirational how you could take something used and forgotten and turn it into something desirable again, giving it a new lease of life.

-Hannah: We had always had an obsession with jewelry and this was when our interest how we could use quality recycled materials came to the forefront.
+Hannah: We had always had an obsession with jewellery and this was when our interest how we could use quality recycled materials came to the forefront.
 We wanted to abolish the nature towards fast fashion, instead creating timeless pieces with longevity.
 With a strong connection to India through our travels - we knew this was the place we would find the talented craftsmen we wanted to work with, as well as the beautiful gemstones to craft with.
 The culture in India holds a special place in our hearts and there is a lot to be learned from these spiritually free and giving people.